tenzir/tenzir/web/docs/operators/velociraptor.md

 connecting to multiple Velociraptor instances from the same Tenzir node.

-To use profiles, edit your `velociraptor.yaml` configuration like this, where `<config>` refers to the configuration file created by Velociraptor, and `<profile>` to the desired profile name.
+To use profiles, edit your `velociraptor.yaml` configuration like this, where `<config>` refers to the contents of the configuration file created by Velociraptor, and `<profile>` to the desired profile name.

 ```yaml